Shahriar Nazim Joy

 Shahriar Nazim Joy is a Bangladeshi actor, writer, and director.
 He mainly appears in Bangladeshi television serials and films.
 He debuted in television in Godhuli Logne and debuted in films in Jiboner Golpo.
-As a TV host, he has presented several shows, including the celebrity talk show Sense of Humor on ATN Bangla, Common Sense on Asian TV, With Nazim Joy on Ekushey TV, and 300 Seconds on Channel i.

 Career

-Television

-Joy made his television debut in the drama Godhuli Logne on BTV in 1997.
-His performances in serials such as Onno Mone, Kokkhopoth, and Dot.com Fantasy solidified his place as a versatile actor.
-Over time, he expanded his repertoire by working with prominent directors like Bulbul Ahmed.

 Film

 Shahriar Nazim Joy made his film debut in 2006 with Jiboner Golpo, directed by Gazi Mazharul Anwar.
-He subsequently appeared in films such as Ei Je Duniya (2007) and Pashaner Prem (2011), which helped him gain further recognition.
-Notably, he also starred in Ananta Jalil’s Most Welcome 2 and Azadi Hasnat Firoz's Gram Gonjer Piriti.
+He subsequently appeared in films such as Ei Je Duniya (2007) and Pashaner Prem (2011).

 Hosting and TV presenting

 Shahriar Nazim Joy became a popular television presenter with his talk show Sense of Humor, where he interviewed celebrities in a candid and engaging format.
-His hosting style was praised for being both insightful and entertaining.
-Joy’s ability to extract intriguing details from his guests made the show a success.
-He continues to be a prominent figure in Bangladesh’s media scene as a host for various programs.